Russel L. Honoré: Personal life

-Honoré describes himself as an "African-American Creole", a combination that includes French, African, Native American and Spanish ancestry.
+Honoré describes himself as an "African-American Creole", a combination that includes French, African, Native American, and Spanish ancestry.
 He was raised Catholic.

 Honoré resides in Baton Rouge, Louisiana with his wife, Beverly, and their four children.
 He founded the GreenARMY, an environmental coalition focused on Louisiana.
 He has criticized excessive groundwater use by ExxonMobil and Georgia-Pacific in Baton Rouge, and their close relationship with the Capital Area Groundwater Conservation Commission that oversees and regulates water use by these corporations.

 Recognition

 During the halftime of the Independence Bowl in Shreveport, Louisiana, on December 30, 2005, he was honored with the Omar N. Bradley "Spirit of Independence Award" because of his leadership in the recovery of New Orleans after Hurricane Katrina.
 On the third anniversary of the storm, he was honored with a tribute at the New Orleans City Council for his service to the city.
+Honoré received an honorary D.P.A. degree in Public Policy from Southern University and A&M College in 2003.
+In 2006, Stillman College awarded him both an honorary LL.D. in Laws and an honorary L.H.D. in Humane Letters.
+He later received additional honorary LL.D. degrees from Virginia State University in 2008, Loyola University New Orleans in 2009, and Meharry Medical College in 2010.

 His military awards and decorations include: